 Below is a picture of the Wiring view in Gig Performer:

 At the top we have a MIDI input block which is connected to the Blue3 Hammond plugin.
 The audio output of that Hammond plugin is connected directly into audio inputs of the ARP plugin.
-The audio output of the ARP plugin go into a standard Gig Performer Gain control which itself is connected to the audio interface.
+The audio output of the ARP plugin go into a Gain control, which itself is connected to the audio interface.

 Step 1: The audio input appears at the OUT jack of the preamplifier is directly connected to an audio input of the VCF via a green cable (overriding the default audio input which is a ring modulator).
 The audio output of the VCF is connected directly to the ARP audio outputs (brown cables) and since the cutoff frequency of the VCF is quite high, the input sound (in our case a Hammond organ) will pass though with minimal change.

 Step 2: Instead of the VCF output going directly to the audio output, we need it to go into the VCA so that we can gate the sound volume on and off repeatedly.
 If you do not make an explicit connection from the VCF output, the default is that it shows up as the first audio input to the VCA.
 However, we want to control the VCA with the ADSR rather than with the default AR so we connect the control output of the ADSR into a control input of the VCA (the blue cable).
 We are also using the square wave output of VCO1, running at a very slow frequency, to trigger the ADSR (the brown cable).
-The output of the VCA is connected directly to the audio outputs.
-We could have also just used the default VCA output here.
+We connect the output of the VCA directly to the audio outputs.
+Note that we could have also just used the default VCA output here.

 Step 3: Finally, we use a slowly changing triangle waveform produced by VCO2 to control the cutoff frequency of the VCF (the dark brown cable).